credativ/plutono/docs/sources/administration/configuration.md

 ### enabled

-Enable this to allow Grafana to send email.
+Enable this to allow Plutono to send email.
 Default is `false`.

 If the password contains `#` or `;`, then you have to wrap it with triple quotes.
 Example: """#password;"""